nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-13-writing-net-in-powershell-and-creating-tfs-teams/index.md

 ---
+title: Writing .NET in PowerShell and creating TFS Teams
+date: 2013-06-13
+author: MrHinsh
 id: "9903"
-title: "Writing .NET in PowerShell and creating TFS Teams"
-date: "2013-06-13"
-categories:
-  - "code-and-complexity"
-  - "install-and-configuration"
-tags:
-  - "api"
-  - "code"
-  - "configuration"
-  - "powershell"
-  - "programmatically"
-  - "teams"
-  - "tfs"
-  - "tfs-api"
-coverImage: "image11-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "writing-net-in-powershell-and-creating-tfs-teams"
+slug: writing-net-in-powershell-and-creating-tfs-teams
 aliases:
 - /blog/writing-net-in-powershell-and-creating-tfs-teams
+tags:
+- api
+- code
+- configuration
+- powershell
+- programmatically
+- teams
+- tfs
+- tfs-api
+categories:
+- code-and-complexity
+- install-and-configuration
+coverImage: image11-1-1.png

 ---

 Did you know that you could be writing .NET in PowerShell?
 PowerShell can be used to instanciate and call any .NET object and that includes the TFS API.